ABBA: The Album

 ABBA: The Album (also known as simply The Album) is the fifth studio album by the Swedish pop group ABBA.
-It was released in Scandinavia on 12 December 1977 through Polar Music, but due to the massive pre-orders the UK pressing plants were not able to press sufficient copies before Christmas 1977 and so it was not released in the UK until January 1978.
-The album was released in conjunction with ABBA: The Movie, with several of the songs featured in the film.
-Altogether the album contains nine songs.
+It was released in Scandinavia on 12 December 1977 through Polar Music, but due to the massive amount of pre-orders, the UK pressing plants were not able to press sufficient copies before Christmas 1977 and so it was not released in the UK until January 1978.
+The album was released in conjunction with ABBA: The Movie, with the same cover, technically functioning as the soundtrack, with several of the songs featured in the film.
+Altogether, the album contains nine songs.

 The album contained two UK number-one singles, "Take a Chance on Me" and "The Name of the Game", as well as European hits "Eagle" and "Thank You for the Music".

 Background and production

 The album includes three songs from ABBA's 1977 tour mini-musical The Girl with the Golden Hair performed during each of their European and Australian shows in 1977.
 Andersson and Ulvaeus wanted to offer more than "a run through of their hits and assorted album tracks" for their concerts.
 Although the songs received a "less-than-tumultuous" reception during the first performances of the mini-musical, three of the tracks ("Thank You for the Music", "I Wonder (Departure)" and "I'm a Marionette") were included on the new album.
 A fourth song written for the musical, "Get on the Carousel", was rewritten as the up-tempo track "Hole in Your Soul" with "a substantial part of the melody [being] incorporated into [its] middle eight".
 Parts of "Get on the Carousel" appeared in ABBA: The Movie.
 The "25-minute opus" had a storyline about a talented "small-town girl leaving her hometown" on her "quest for stardom", with each song representing a different part of her personality.
 Fältskog and Lyngstad shared the lead-role and wore matching blonde wigs and costumes "for optimum dramatic effect".